erkobridee/react-socket-simple-chat/README.md

 - [x] use the settings theme state to switch between the themes

-- [x] add local storage support to persist the changes in the settings page
+- [x] add local storage support to persist the changes on the settings page

 - [ ] add i18n (internationalization) support